cafeway/Restify-Laravel-Api/README.md

 ## RESTify Laravel API

-Welcome to my Laravel Restify API Hub project, a robust and developer-friendly RESTful API built on the Laravel framework using the powerful Restify package.
+Welcome to my Laravel Restify API Hub project, a robust and developer-friendly e-commerce RESTful API built on the Laravel framework using the powerful Restify package.
 This API serves as the backbone for seamless integration of your applications with a focus on simplicity, flexibility, and performances.

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).